Celebrate the Complete Love of God

 The Apostle Paul beautifully describes love.
 His description comes from his life experience; his personal experience of receiving God’s love.
 It can be easy to forget that this man began his life by persecuting Christians – by advocating for their deaths!
 Until the day he met Jesus on the road to Damascus.
 Paul experienced the perfect, wholesome, unconditional love of God.
 Through God’s love, Paul’s life was completely changed, becoming a leading figure in the early church, and writing the message we are studying today!

-Throughout 2021, The Forgiveness Foundation Christian Ministries, Inc., is taking an in depth look at Paul’s writing about love in 1 Corinthians 13.
-Check out, at right, our study on Love Is…
+Throughout 2021, The Forgiveness Foundation Christian Ministries, Inc., took an in-depth look at Paul’s writing about love in 1 Corinthians 13.
+Check out our study on Love Is…

 For more information regarding how your financial support can help, please click here.